gregorycotton/knot/README.md

 * Add ability to "branch" a new conversation from any previous message.
 * Need to explore most expedient way to display maths/proofs, etc.
 * Explore possibility of web search and/or search over local documents.
-* Hide 'thinking' from models by default with optional command to expose/toggle CoT tokens.
-* CoT tokens being saved to DB means they eat up context windows.